schrockwell/pcw/README.md

 2. **Simple encoding** - PCW is designed to be easy to encode and decode, requiring only basic byte manipulation, which is readily achievable by any microcontroller or software.

 3. **Small** - Packets are extremely compact and should fit within the payload of a single UDP packet.

+4. **Not just for CW** - Keying applies to many aspects of radio beyond Morse code.
+For example, push-to-talk (PTT), radioteletype (RTTY), and generic relay controls are also supported use-cases.

 ## Discussion